 If you wish to apply for actual costs, you must supply all the necessary supporting information and quotes as detailed in quotes and estimates.

-If you plan on applying for any of the annual management grants, such as Woodland Grazing, Livestock Exclusion or Native Woodland under the Sustainable Management of Forests options you should include them in your application, or apply for them first.
+If you plan on applying for any of the annual management grants, such as Woodland Grazing, Livestock Exclusion or Native Woodland under the Sustainable Management of Forests options you should include them in your application.